-Have you ever wondered how machinists make those heavy aluminium tools and engine parts?
-They definitely did not make them with hands or cast in a furnace.
+Have you ever wondered how machinists make those heavy aluminum tools and engine parts?
+They definitely did not make them with hands or cast them in a furnace.
 They make these parts from a process called CNC precision machining.

 What is CNC Precision Machining?

 If the question “What is precise machining?” still lingers in your mind, here’s the answer.
-Just as the name implies, CNC Precision machining involves shaping raw material into a finished product by cutting out excesses as designated by a Computer Aided Design (CAD) or Computer Aided Manufacturing (CAM) blueprint.
-Machinists use this process in different manufacturing processes and on different materials.
+Just as the name implies, CNC precision machining involves shaping raw material into a finished product by cutting out excesses as designated by a Computer-Aided Design (CAD) or Computer-Aided Manufacturing (CAM) blueprint.
+What’s more, machinists use this process in different manufacturing processes and on different materials.

-Before any product can be successfully made using precision CNC machining, the product’s blueprint must have been made using CAD or CAM programs.
-These programs make highly detailed 3D outlines that a precise machining process must follow to replicate the product successfully.
+Before making any product by precision CNC machining, using CAD or CAM programs to make the product’s blueprint is necessary.
+That is to say, these programs make highly detailed 3D outlines that a precise machining process must follow to replicate the product successfully.

 From toys to medical devices, automobiles, or space shuttles, any product that has parts needs precision machining.
 Using Computer Numerical Control (CNC) equipment, the process utilizes actions like cutting, milling, turning, and electrical discharge machining to achieve the final product.

 Although precision CNC machining tools are very accurate, these machines cannot accurately reproduce the dimensions of products just as they are in the CAD blueprint.
-This is why machinists use tolerances.
+Therefore, machinists use tolerances.

 Tolerance is the amount of deviation in the dimension of a part that is acceptable by conventional standards.
 A synonym for it is dimensional accuracy.
 There is no standard tolerance for all precision CNC machining processes.
 The strictness of tolerance depends on the manufacturing process.
 The number of decimal places a tolerance value has shows the strictness of the measurement.

 There are different types of tolerance measurement systems.
-Examples include;
+For example:

 - Unilateral Tolerance measurement: In this type of tolerance measurement, the deviation is only allowed on one side of the nominal value.
 This means if the nominal value of a shaft to fit into a bearing is 20mm, a shaft larger than this wouldn’t fit in.
 Therefore, machinists only allow the deviation for such a shaft on the smaller side.

 - Bilateral tolerances: This type of tolerance allows deviation on both sides of the nominal value.
 It is usually expressed as a +/- value.
-This means if a part has a measurement of 25 mm with a tolerance of +/- 0.05mm, it means the value can be within 24.95mm and 25.05mm.
+To clarify, if a part has a measurement of 25 mm with a tolerance of +/- 0.05mm, it means the value can be within 24.95mm and 25.05mm.

 Knowing when to choose tighter tolerances for your part manufacture is very important.
 Although it is not necessary for the whole part to have tight tolerances, the important structural parts, such as those which fit into other components, need little deviation from the nominal value as inaccuracy could severely affect the integrity of the part.

 Tolerances are important in precise machining processes because they help to reduce production costs and turnaround times.
 As important as they are, they require a lot of skill and patience to get it right.
 The standard tolerance of CNC machines is 0.005 inches.
 At RapidDirect, our 5-axis CNC machines can achieve tolerance up to 0.002”.
 We offer a range of tolerances to suit our customers’ needs.
-Our standard tolerances for CNC machining metals are compliant with DIN-2768-1-fine, while for plastics it is DIN-2768-1-medium, a full chart of these tolerances can be found here.
+Our standard tolerances for CNC machining metals are compliant with DIN-2768-1-fine, while for plastics it is DIN-2768-1-medium.

 Types of Precision CNC Machining Equipment